DetachHead/basedpyright/docs/installation.md

 Alternatively, [ALE](https://github.com/dense-analysis/ale) will automatically check your code with Pyright if added to the linters list.

 #### Sublime Text
-*⚠ basedpyright has not been tested on this editor. if you run into issues with these instructions, please raise an issue.*

-Sublime text users can install the [LSP-pyright](https://github.com/sublimelsp/LSP-pyright) plugin from [package control](https://packagecontrol.io/packages/LSP-pyright).
+Sublime text users can install both [LSP](https://packagecontrol.io/packages/LSP) and [LSP-basedpyright](https://packagecontrol.io/packages/LSP-basedpyright) via [Package Control](https://packagecontrol.io).

 #### Emacs
 *⚠ basedpyright has not been tested on this editor. if you run into issues with these instructions, please raise an issue.*